-Slough Family Information Service, Slough Borough Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Slough Borough Council is committed to making the Slough Family Information Service website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.

 - The editable content on some pages includes inconsistent heading levels, meaning that standard assistive technology navigation tools will fail to work properly for this page.